tytydraco/yessleep/out/I_fell_out_with_my_neighbor_an_amateur_genetic_engineer_who_knows_my_greatest_fear.md

 I hate it when a fly buzzes and taps against the inside of my bedroom window.
 You know that thing where you try to gently coax it out but it flits sideways?
 I lay there that early autumn morning focused on the irritating hum.
 I thought “that sounds like an odd fly, I should get it out”.
 But I was too cosy in bed.
-It would settle down and I could let it out in the morning.
+It would settle down and I could let it out when I go up.
 But then a buddy joined it, and I couldn’t get back to sleep.
 They dive bombed the window glass.

 BUZZZ BUZZZ BZZZ TAP TAP

-The good news that night was my next-door neighbor was quiet.
+The good news that morning was my next-door neighbor was quiet.
 When I’d moved into this neighborhood, it was beautifully hush.
 Except in the mornings with the chorus of doves and goldfinches.
 If you listened carefully you could just make out the whisper of a distant freeway, almost calming.
 No noisy families.

 Until my neighbor moved in.